What Is Spoofing, and How Can You Spot It?

 Here’s the good news: Taking simple security measures, like learning about spam texts to delete immediately, the area codes phone scam and the four-word phone scam, can make it harder for fraudsters to fool you.
-To help you stay safe, we’ve asked cybersecurity experts to explain how spoofing works and what you can do to avoid falling victim.
+To help you stay safe, we’ve asked cybersecurity experts to explain how spoofing works and what you can do to avoid falling victim to online scams.

 What is an example of spoofing?